pnnl/hexwatershed/paper.md

 # Algorithms and implementation

-HexWatershed was developed based on existing algorithms and philosophies from the traditional methods.
-However, due to the differences in mesh grid, significant changes are made in model design and implementation.
-Below we only provide information if the algorithm is significantly different from traditional methods.
+HexWatershed was developed based on existing algorithms and philosophies from traditional watershed delineation models.
+However, due to the fundamental differences in mesh grid, significant changes are made in model design and implementation.
+Below we only provide information on algorithms that are significantly different from their corresponding traditional algorithms.

 * Hexagon DEM
 In Hexwatershed 1.0, the elevation of each hexagon is assigned by its location and high resolution tradition DEM due to data availability.